thegambler111/CoolObsVault/01_Experience/IoT/Thingsboard/Setup/Setup running Thingsboard in Intellij on server/Setup running Thingsboard in Intellij on server.md

 ```

 ## 5.7.
 Login Thingsboard
-- Navigate to <http://localhost:4200/> or <http://localhost:8080/> and login into ThingsBoard using demo data credentials:
+- Navigate to <http://localhost:4200/> or <http://localhost:8080/> and login into Thingsboard using demo data credentials:
 	- User: <tenant@thingsboard.org>
 	- Password: tenant
 - Any configuration (i.e. server port, username/password database) can be change in `thingsboard\application\src\java\org\thingsboard\server\thingsboard.yml`